 Uncertainty over guardians

 If both parents pass away at the same time, guardianship over their children is uncertain.
 Disagreements may arise as to who is the most suitable person to be the guardian.
-The ex-spouse may be able to gain access to the assets as the other parent of the children.
+An ex-spouse may be able to gain access to the assets as the other parent of the children.

 Delay in settlement